magdalena-natalia/PR3TimeMachine/README.md

 <ul>
 <li>crawling through a website with the charts of Polish Radio Program 3 and scraping the data of all of them</li>
 <li>writing web scraped data to json file</li>
-<li>reading json file and find the chart on the date chosen by an user</li>
+<li>reading json file and finding a chart aired on the date chosen by an user</li>
-<li>offering user a choice between the nearest dates if the exact data not found but in the time frame of the charts airing</li>
+<li>offering user a choice between the nearest dates, if the exact data hasn not been found but it is in the time frame of the charts airing</li>
 <li>finding Spotify uri-s of all the songs, using multiple queries options to guarantee the best search results</li>
 <li>creating and saving the playlist on an user's account</li>
 </ul>